zonafets/NTE/README.md

 <div class="order" data-order-state="new">  A new order. </div>

-<div class="order" data-order-state="pending">  A pending order. </div>

 <div class="order" data-order-state="canceled">  A canceled order. </div>
 ```

 **CSS is a magic mirror** that keep the HTML **clean and clear**.

-**What happen when it grow and become dynamic?** We loose the concepts in the crossing of attributes.
+**But when it grow and become dynamic,** we loose the concepts in the crossing of attributes.

-KnockoutJS, AngularJS, Vue, React infuse the html with attributes of names and contents that are often unrelated to javascript.
+KnockoutJS, AngularJS, Vue, React infuse the html with attributes.

 **Googling** with **"@framework simple todolist"** I found this: